 Proposed fix: The keyboard shortcuts should be assigned to keycodes, and not the input characters.

-#3 Updated by John Lindgren about 6 years ago
+#3 Updated by John Lindgren over 6 years ago

 Okay then, my impression is that what you are asking for is impossible without bypassing GDK and going to the lower X11 level.
 And I don't want to add any new X11-specific code since Audacious is intended to run equally well on Win32, Quartz, Wayland, etc.

-#4 Updated by Maksim Kozlov about 6 years ago
+#4 Updated by Maksim Kozlov over 6 years ago